Language: EN

 (A OR B) AND (C OR D)

-This order of precedence is more or less common in most languages, and is designed to save us from putting parentheses in most cases.
+This order of precedence is more or less common in most languages, and it is designed to save us from having to put parentheses in most cases.

-However, the precedence of operators can vary depending on the programming language we use.
-Therefore, it is always important to review the language documentation to understand how operators are handled in that particular case.
+However, operator precedence can vary depending on the programming language we use.
+Therefore, it is always important to check the language documentation to understand how operators are handled in that particular case.

 Although operator precedence can be useful for writing more concise expressions, it can also be confusing in some cases.